HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

   followed by '-/+' sign and the calendar year (not unit year) number;
   use hyphen to connect year, month, and week-day;
   use letters instead of numbers to represent week and day;
-  use 'ⅎ' to separate the dates from time;
+  use '⌄' to separate the dates from time;
   Write Ĝoro:Ĉimuto:Ŝekunto.
   Ŝekunto has 2 digits while the other 2 has 1, so you can easily tell which ones are which.